Lily Parr: Lily Parr Exhibition Trophy

 On 11 February 2007, Lou Hart from Camden LGBT Forum approached the London Lesbian Kickabouts team with a view to setting up a lesbian football event for Camden LGBT History month.
 The Lily Parr Exhibition Trophy was born and the Kickabouts played the Paris team Arc en Ciel (Rainbow), re-enacting the first match between the Dick, Kerr Ladies and the Paris ladies' team.
 The London Lesbian Kickabouts won 7–3.

 Statue

 In May 2019 it was announced that a statue of Parr, by sculptor Hannah Stewart, would be unveiled at the National Football Museum in Manchester in June.
 This was done in June; making Parr the first female footballer commemorated with a statue.

 Permanent Display at the National Football Museum, Manchester

 In July 2021 a new permanent display celebrating Parr's life and impact on the game was opened at The National Football Museum.

-In July 2023, Parr was featured in the New York Times Overlooked series obituaries on remarkable people whose deaths initially went unreported in newspaper.
+In July 2023, Parr was featured in the New York Times Overlooked series obituaries on remarkable people whose deaths initially went unreported in the newspaper.